-When you're using Soundstripe you'll have access to a huge library of royalty free music, categorized by genre and search filters.
-This makes it easy to pick out the perfect tracks to accompany your videos and, with the help of a content calendar, you can do it ahead of time.
+When you're using Soundstripe, you'll have access to a huge library of royalty free music, video, and SFX categorized by genre and search filters.
+This makes it easy to pick out the perfect tracks to accompany your videos and — with the help of a content calendar — do it ahead of time.

 If you find that you spend a lot of time picking out your royalty free music, we recommend you dedicate a day every month to sitting down, reviewing your content calendar, and pulling promising tracks for the videos ahead of time.

 Start out with two or three tracks and make the final decision once the actual video is in the works.
 This cuts down on time spent looking for royalty free music and makes video creation much more efficient.

 Edit the "Source Code" of the "Blog Content" for this post and add: